GitsSaikat/codespaces-blank/README.md

 </h1>

 Welcome to the **Mechanistic-Empirical Pavement Design Tool for Highways and Airports**!
 This application is designed to assist engineers and researchers in designing and evaluating pavement structures based on traffic, material, and environmental data.

+**The app is available at:** [https://pavement-design-app.streamlit.app/](https://pavement-design-app.streamlit.app/)

 ---